🔴Pillaging America: Lefty Celebs Prove Exactly Why Every Illegal Must Get Out 2025-10-08 18:06

 Because we told you that would happen.

-And uh, you know, many sci behavioral scientists and many doctors who are witnessing it real time, you know, but unfortunately not the science said that uh you were going to see uh a wave of uh mental health calamities for years to come, and we are seeing that take place now.
+And, you know, many behavioral scientists and many doctors who are witnessing it real time, you know, but unfortunately not the science, said that you were going to see a wave of mental health calamities for years to come.

 We're seeing the ripple effect.

-And by that I don't just mean normalizing people seeking treatment, telling people who are mentally ill that they are not mentally ill.
+And by that, I don't just mean normalizing people seeking treatment, telling people who are mentally ill that they are not mentally ill.

-Combine that, yeah, it's a perfect perfect storm.
+Yeah, it's a perfect, perfect storm.

-I just had a thought that I immediately corrected my myself on, and it was I'm surprised that there wasn't more violence, political violence during lockdowns and during that COVID pandemic, crack.
+And it was, I'm surprised that there wasn't more violence, political violence during lockdowns and during that COVID pandemic crash.

-Well we did have the summer love.
+Well, we did have the Summit Club.

-Uh but then I realized, oh, that's because it would have came from the right.
+But then I realized, oh, that's because it would have came from the right.

 Right.